ShenaniganDApp/docs/docs/team.md

 ---
 id: team
-title: CORE-TEAM
+title: SHE's TEAM 👪
 sidebar_label: Team
 slug: team
 ---

-## CORE TEAM 👪
+## TEAM
 >SHE is a project built by a decentralized team of contributors from all over the world.

 We are fully community-driven and eschew traditional corporate heirarchy.
 All top-level governance is publicly voted on via Snapshot, and prime-level governance is handled via our core team on DAOHaus.

 Aliases, full names or first names?
-Doxxing = trustmmunity we have a few >SHE is a project built by a decentralized team of contributors from all over the world.
+Doxxing = trustmmunity we have a few
+>SHE is a project built by a decentralized team of contributors from all over the world.

 We are fully community-driven and eschew traditional corporate heirarchy.
 All top-level governance is publicly voted on via Snapshot, and prime-level governance is handled via our core team on DAOHaus.

 Aliases, full names or first names?
-Doxxing = trusthelp SHE just a little >SHE is a project built by a decentralized team of contributors from all over the world.
+Doxxing = trusthelp SHE just a little
+>SHE is a project built by a decentralized team of contributors from all over the world.

 We are fully community-driven and eschew traditional corporate heirarchy.
 All top-level governance is publicly voted on via Snapshot, and prime-level governance is handled via our core team on DAOHaus.